xSourPatchx/DeuxCentsCardGame/TempFileCanDelete4.md

 ---

 Since I'll be porting this console app to a Unity multiplayer game, and In events, Unity prefers Action/UnityEvent patterns, can you help me do this for my events?

+---

+Looking at the error messages, you have a dependency injection issue.
+The problem is that CardLogic is not registered as a service implementing the ICardLogic interface, but TrickAnalyzer is trying to inject ICardLogic in its constructor.

+Here's what's happening:

+1. In TrickAnalyzer.cs, the constructor expects ICardLogic: csharp public TrickAnalyzer(ICardLogic cardLogic)

+2. In Program.cs, you've registered CardLogic as itself, not as ICardLogic: csharp services.AddSingleton<CardLogic>();

+3. When DI tries to create TrickAnalyzer, it can't find a registered service for ICardLogic.

+*Solution:* Update your Program.cs to register CardLogic as both itself and as ICardLogic:

+csharp
+// Register card logic components services.AddSingleton<CardLogic>();
+services.AddSingleton<ICardLogic>(sp => sp.GetRequiredService<CardLogic>());

+Or more simply:

+csharp
+// Register card logic components services.AddSingleton<ICardLogic, CardLogic>();
+services.AddSingleton<CardLogic>(sp => sp.GetRequiredService<ICardLogic>() as CardLogic);

+The first approach is cleaner.
+This ensures that when any component requests ICardLogic, it gets the same singleton instance of CardLogic that other components use when they request CardLogic directly.

+*Also address the warnings:*

+For the _trickAnalyzer hiding warnings in HardAIPlayer.cs and MediumAIPlayer.cs, you should remove those fields since they're not being used and BaseAIPlayer doesn't have a _trickAnalyzer field defined (the error message about hiding is misleading - there's actually no field to hide in the base class).

+For the nullable warnings in GameEventHandler.cs line 380-381, you should either ensure the value isn't null or use the null-forgiving operator ! if you're certain it won't be null at runtime.